yugabyte/yugabyte-db/README.md

 - Compatible with PostgreSQL 9.2 and above
 - Needs PostgreSQL header files
-- decompress the tarball
+- Decompress the tarball
-- sudo make install
+- `sudo make install`
-- In every needed database: CREATE EXTENSION hypopg;
+- In every needed database: `CREATE EXTENSION hypopg;`

 Usage
 -----

 NOTE: The hypothetical indexes are contained in a single backend.
-Therefore, if you add multiple hypothetical indexes, concurrent connexions doing EXPLAIN won't be bothered by your hypothetical indexes.
+Therefore, if you add multiple hypothetical indexes, concurrent connections doing `EXPLAIN` won't be bothered by your hypothetical indexes.

 Assuming a simple test case: